Greetings, Educators! Please email Ashley Alred (email@example.com) with spring 2023 field trip or schoolyard program requests by March 1st.

-Cary educators visit your classroom to introduce and set up an inquiry-based project that compliments your curriculum, individual schoolyard, and time constraints.
+Cary educators visit your classroom to introduce and set up an inquiry-based project that complements your curriculum, individual schoolyard, and time constraints.
 Students take on the role of field scientists as they generate and investigate hypotheses about their schoolyard ecosystem based on their own place-based knowledge.
-Recent questions we've studied with students have included: